jgottula/WinBtrfs/README.txt

 [01] What is Btrfs?

 Btrfs is a new Linux filesystem designed by Chris Mason that has been under development by Oracle and the Linux development community since 2007.
-Licensed under the GNU General Public License (GPL), it appears poised to become Linux's primary filesystem in the near future, providing such modern features as copy-on-write snapshots, subvolumes, RAID-like mirroring and striping, incredible scaling, and more.
+Licensed under the GNU General Public License (GPL), it appears poised to become Linux's primary filesystem in the near future, providing such modern features as 64-bit addressing, copy-on-write snapshots, subvolumes, fliesystem-level mirroring and striping, and transparent compression.
 Btrfs is often compared to ZFS, another recent filesystem developed by Oracle, and in many respects they are similar, including their copy-on-write and multi-device capabilities.

 [02] Why WinBtrfs?